AntiScamBot/backend/README.md

 # Website back-end
-This is a [Expressjs](https://github.com/expressjs/express) project for the website.
+This is a [Flask](https://github.com/pallets/flask) project for the AntiScam-Bot website.